 Very few people know much about Koch Industries, which was the way the billionaire Koch Brothers wanted it.
-In his book and keynote presentations, Christopher Leonard uses Koch’s ascent to tell the story of modern corporate America, touching on unions, income divide, climate change, and how corporations bought the influence industry.
+In his book and talks, Leonard uses Koch’s ascent to tell the story of modern corporate America, touching on unions, income divide, climate change, and how corporations bought the influence industry.

 - The Meat Racket

 Superb… Among the best books ever written about an American corporation… Not since Andrew Ross Sorkin’s landmark Too Big to Fail (2009) have I said this about a book, but Kochland warrants it: If you’re in business, this is something you need to read.”

 — Bryan Burrough, The New York Times Book Review

 Kochland is a dazzling feat of investigative reporting and epic narrative writing, a tour de force that takes the reader deep inside the rise of a vastly powerful family corporation that has come to influence American workers, markets, elections, and the very ideas debated in our public square.
 Leonard’s work is fair and meticulous, even as it reveals the Kochs as industrial Citizens Kane of our time.”

 — Steve Coll, Pulitzer Prize-winning author of Private Empire